 Meg had plenty of learning opportunities outside of class as well, thanks to the vibrancy of the Greystone campus and its prime location in the hear of the Napa Valley.
 She worked with the Catering Department on Greystone’s many conferences, served a teaching assistant for Chef Patrick Clark in the Advanced Sous Vide class, and staged in Chef Douglas Keane’s restaurant, Cyrus.

 After graduation, Meg returned home to San Diego and quickly landed a position with Tracy Borkum’s Urban Kitchen Group, which includes the award-winning Kensington Grill and Cucina Urbana.
+She recently made the move to Continental Catering, also in San Diego, and now serves as the Event Kitchen Manager.
 Meg credits her education with getting her foot in the door of such a successful business.
 “The combination of my bachelor’s degree and my certificate from the CIA was a big plus on my résumé and indicated that I’m serious and qualified,” she says.
 “I now have the best of both worlds—a great job in my hometown.”
 There Meg is happily creating innovative, locally sourced, and sustainable cuisine in a collaborative environment—which satisfies her love for cooking and her inquisitive, scientific nature.